kstenerud/concise-encoding/DESIGN.md

 ### Ad-Hoc

 Defining your data types and structure up front is actually a specialized case.
 It should be done only AFTER you've proven your model and know exactly what the data you're sending will look like, AND profiling demonstrates that your marshalling code is on the critical path.

-Until then, ad-hoc formats are MUCH easier to work with, easier to maintain, and are good enough for most purposes.
-Schemas should happen later as well, because most people aren't interested in creating one until it's absolutely necessary (once your requirements and problem space are fully understood).
+Ad-hoc formats tend to be easier to work with, easier to maintain, and are good enough for most purposes.

+Schemas tend to happen later as well, because most people aren't interested in creating one until it's absolutely necessary (once their requirements and problem space are fully understood).

 **Ad-hoc is often all you need.**